Learning

 Here are a few reasons why you should not delay investing and start right away

-Imagine if you had started preparing for exams early?
-If you had started reading early, learning early, started exercising early... you'd be at a much better place, wouldn't you?
-So is the case with saving and investing your money.
-The sooner you start, the better off you'll be down the road.
+Imagine if you had started preparing for your exams early?
+If you had started reading early, learning early, and even exercising early... you'd be at a much better place, wouldn't you?
+So is the case with your wealth-building journey.
+The sooner you start investing, the better off you'll be down the road.

 Though many people feel one should wait until they are older (in their 30s and 40s) to start investing, it's not the best course of action.
 Here are five reasons why:

 Albert Einstein, one of the most brilliant minds, knew the immense power of compounding.
-He had remarked: "Compound interest is the eighth wonder of the world.
+He once remarked: "Compound interest is the eighth wonder of the world.
 He who understands it earns it, he who doesn't, pays it."
+If you start investing early, you can benefit from this phenomenon.
+Compounding happens when you make interest on your interest, which also includes your original investment.
+Your investment grows exponentially as a result of this snowball effect.

-You'll be shocked at how much money you will manage to save, even if you start investing a small amount each month.
+You'll be shocked at how much money you will amass, even if you start with a small amount each month.

-If you keep investing the same amount for another ten years, your total investment of Rs 8.4 lakh will become a massive Rs 1.3 crore.
-You read that right, we haven't added a zero by mistake.
+If you keep investing the same amount for another ten years, your total investment of Rs 8.4 lakh will mushroom to a massive Rs 1.3 crore.
+You read that right, and no we haven't added a zero by mistake.

 As you can see, the more time your money has to grow, the faster it will compound - and the more money you will ultimately have.
-By investing early, you can increase returns in the long run.
+By investing early, you can build a sizable corpus because your investments get time to build up.

 Don't worry if you're just getting started and don't have enough money to invest.
-You can start an SIP for as little as Rs 500 every month.
+You can start an SIP for as little as Rs 500 a month.

 Investing a small amount slowly but steadily can lead to a bigger corpus over time, as you saw in the example provided in the first point.